saithra/FB-Connection--Steller-Styles-/README.md

 # A Complete e-Commerce Website

-"I built an e-commerce website called Stellar Style using the MERN stack.
+"I built an e-commerce website called Steller Styles using the MERN stack.
 I handled both the front-end and back-end development.

 For the front-end, I used React.js along with HTML, CSS, and JavaScript.
 I incorporated Bootstrap to ensure the site is mobile-friendly.